 Unfortunately with the growth of the Internet, I also see many people misusing the term Positive Discipline.
 The original book was based on the philosophy of Alfred Adler and Rudolf Dreikurs, and does not advocate punishment, praise, rewards, punitive time-out or withdrawal of privileges.
 These methods of discipline come from the realm of Behaviorism and teaches children an external locus of control.
 "I'll behave well for the reward and to avoid the punishment."
 The original Positive Discipline teaches children an internal locus of control.
-"I'll behave well, even when no one is looking, because I like feeling capable, connected, and making a contribution to society."
+"I'll behave, even when no one is looking, because I like feeling capable, connected, and making a contribution to society."

 Each week I receive an email from Google which lists all the websites mentioning the term Positive Discipline.
 Often these websites grossly misrepresent the basic Adlerian philosophy of treating children with dignity and respect.
 How can they possibly justify any form of punishment as "positive"???
-Even when they talk about "logical consequences," what they describe in poorly disguised punishment.
+Even when they talk about "logical consequences," what they describe is poorly disguised punishment.

 Just this morning I received a Google notice of a blog titled "Tips for Effective and Positive Discipline Strategies".
-The blog post was filled with references to praise, consequences and punitive time-out.
+The blog post was filled with references to praise, consequences, and punitive time-out.
 It even had a YouTube video of the SuperNanny teaching a very punitive way of using time-out with a toddler.
-But contrary to the blog title, the article had very little to do with the original Positive Discipline.
+But contrary to the blog title, the article had very little to do with the Positive Discipline.

 So what is Positive Discipline?
 We have a very clear description on our "About" page.
 On that page we also list the following "Five Criteria for Positive Discipline":

 - Helps children feel a sense of connection.
 (Belonging and significance)

 - Is mutually respectful and encouraging.
 (Kind and firm at the same time.)